Phone: (713) 743-5125

-The University of Houston Health Center Pharmacy is committed to excellence inpatient care.
-Our pharmacists serve as an integral part of the heath care team to help provide optimum outcomes and medication management.
+The UH Student Health Center Campus Pharmacy is committed to excellent inpatient care.
+Our pharmacists serve as an integral part of the health care team to help provide optimum outcomes and medication management.
 We believe strongly in educating patients about their medications including proper use, length of therapy, side effect, and potential drug interactions.

-The Health Center Pharmacy's limited formulary carries a variety of both prescription and OTC medication at competitive prices.
+The UH Campus Pharmacy's limited formulary carries a variety of both prescription and OTC medication at competitive prices.

 Valid prescriptions are accepted from any physician licensed to practice in the United States.
 Prescriptions can be faxed or phoned in by your provider.
 Our pharmacy also accepts electronic prescriptions.